OSGeo/gdal/doc/source/programs/gdal_raster_scale.rst

 By default, the scaling is applied to all bands.
 It is possible to restrict it to a single band with :option:`--band` and leave values of other bands unmodified.

-This command is the reverse operation of :ref:`gdal_raster_unscale_subcommand`.
+This command is the reverse operation of :ref:`gdal_raster_unscale`.

-This subcommand is also available as a potential step of :ref:`gdal_raster_pipeline_subcommand`
+This subcommand is also available as a potential step of :ref:`gdal_raster_pipeline`

 Standard options
 ++++++++++++++++